sindresorhus/got/documentation/7-retry.md

 The allowed error codes to retry on.

-- `ETIMEDOUT` - one of the [timeout limits](6-timeout.md) was reached.
+- `ETIMEDOUT` - One of the [timeout limits](6-timeout.md) was reached.
-- `ECONNRESET`- the connection was forcibly closed.
+- `ECONNRESET`- The connection was forcibly closed.
-- `EADDRINUSE`- could not bind to any free port.
+- `EADDRINUSE`- Could not bind to any free port.
-- `ECONNREFUSED`- the connection was refused by the server.
+- `ECONNREFUSED`- The connection was refused by the server.
-- `EPIPE` - the remote side of the stream being written has been closed.
+- `EPIPE` - The remote side of the stream being written has been closed.
-- `ENOTFOUND` - couldn't resolve the hostname to an IP address.
+- `ENOTFOUND` - Could not resolve the hostname to an IP address.
-- `ENETUNREACH` - no internet connection.
+- `ENETUNREACH` - No internet connection.
 - `EAI_AGAIN` - DNS lookup timed out.

 #### `maxRetryAfter`